-Anal Gland issues
+Anal Gland issues in dogs

 Many breeds have chronic issues with their anal glands with symptoms, such as, scooting along the floor, irritation with their backside, diarrhoea, irritability and even aggression etc… And often leading to what vet’s term “impacted glands” when the substance in the glands has become thick or hardened and the glands are inflamed and swollen meaning that they require veterinary intervention to release them.